ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: is_source_channel

     This channel-based attribute specifies whether you want to identify the  channel as a source channel.
 Typically, you set this attribute to VI_TRUE  when you attach the channel to a power supply, a function generator, or an  active measurement point on the unit under test, and you do not want to  connect the channel to another source.
 The driver prevents source  channels from connecting to each other.
-The niSwitch_Connect function  returns the NISWITCH_ERROR_ATTEMPT_TO_CONNECT_SOURCES when you attempt to  connect two channels that you identify as source channels.
+The :py:meth:`niswitch.Session.connect` function  returns the NISWITCH_ERROR_ATTEMPT_TO_CONNECT_SOURCES when you attempt to  connect two channels that you identify as source channels.